The Skokie Review about Emily Oaks Nature Center...

 This was really great and with free parking, I look forward to going back again.

 (From Yelp) Carole K. of Chicago says about the Skatium Ice Arena...

-Enter The Skatium TBD.
-This Park District rink (actually rinks as there are at least 2 that I saw) does things the right way and is the perfect place to take the "wee ones" who may not like to skate outdoors when the temps are frigid...And the price is right, too. $5 admission fee and $3 if you need to rent skates.
-We went for open skate, but there are many other choices - check out their website.
+Enter The Skatium.
+This Park District rink (actually rinks as there are at least 2 that I saw) does things the right way and is the perfect place to take the "wee ones" who may not like to skate outdoors when the temps are frigid...And the price is right, too.
+Affordable admission fee and $3 if you need to rent skates.
+We went for open skate, but there are many other choices –– check out their website.
 The skates that they rent are so much better than in the "old days."
 They have stiff uppers which help with the ankle bending and are sharply honed to help with the balance.
-There is a concession stand and plenty of free parking rounds out the venue.
+There is a concession stand and plenty of free parking outside the venue.

 If you are looking for an inexpensive yet fun (and warm) way to enjoy one of winter's sports, check out the Skatium.
 Worth every bit of the drive!

 (From Yelp) Ali W. of Chicago says about Skokie Sports Park...